-• Finances
+Finances

-Coventry has a Standard and Poor's rating of AA with a stable outlook, according to a ratings report of March 2017.
-Coventry has a Moody's rating of A1, as noted in a March 2017 debt issuance report.
+Coventry holds a Moody's rating of A1 (negative outlook), as stated in ratings reports of February 2019.
 Moody's highlighted the Town's above average socioeconomic profile, average debt levels, and satisfactory reserve position in its rating action.
 Coventry's goal is to manage its finances in a manner that will maintain or improve this rating.
-Coventry's FY19 budget is approximately \$103.9 million.
+Coventry's FY20 budget was approximately \$108 million.
 State Senate Bill 3050 caps municipal property tax levy increases to 4%.
-The Town's sewer program is running a structural deficit of approximately \$1 million annually that needs to be assessed and addressed.
+The Town's sewer program was running a structural deficit of approximately \$1 million annually that has recently been resolved and is now self-sustaining.
+A review of the sewer use fees is now being conducted and will be completed shortly allowing for the Sewer Enterprise Fund to meet regulatory compliance requirements.
 Citrin Cooperman, an accounting and advising firm, was contracted to review the project and provide information to the Town.
 A copy of their presentation can be found on the Town's website.